exileqeq/degen-bot-v2/README.md

 - Enhanced user authentication and security features for the web dashboard.
 - Community contributions and feedback incorporation.

-## Contributing
-We welcome contributions from the community.
-To contribute to this project, please follow our .

 # License
 We welcome contributions from the community.
 To contribute to this project, please follow our Contribution Guidelines.